May all students apply for financial assistance?

 Are decisions regarding admission and financial assistance related?

-Chesapeake Academy’s Admission Committee initially makes its decisions among all applicants for admission without regard for financial matters.
+Chesapeake Academy’s Admission Committee initially makes its decisions without regard for financial matters.
 After acceptance, students may apply for financial assistance within the limits of the school budget.

 Is the financial assistance application process at Chesapeake Academy confidential?